 Citizens that are currently allowed to enter Schengen Area countries visa-free will soon need to apply for an ETIAS.
-This electronic travel authorization will be implemented in 2021 first and foremost for security reasons, in order to keep track of who enters the area at ay given time.
+This electronic travel authorisation will be implemented in 2022 first and foremost for security reasons, in order to keep track of who enters the area at ay given time.
 The decision to implement such a process was due to increased safety risks in the past few years.

-ETIAS stands for European Travel Information and Authorization System and it’s similar to the ESTA the is currently necessary to visit the USA.
-The application process will be entirely online, so there will be no necessity of visiting an embassy or consulate to obtain the ETIAS.
+ETIAS stands for European Travel Information and Authorisation System and it’s similar to the ESTA the is currently necessary to visit the USA.
+The application process will be entirely online.
+This travel authorisation, therefore, is not a visa and there will be no necessity of visiting an embassy or consulate to obtain the ETIAS.

 This process will take place in addition to the already existing Schengen Visa that is applicable to some countries outside the EU and Schengen Area, such as countries for South-East Asia or Africa.

 The ETIAS will be valid for tourism or business purposes but not for work or study.
 Trips for medical reasons or transit are also allowed with the ETIAS.

 Are Nicaraguan citizens eligible to apply for the ETIAS visa waiver?